rinaahmed/TranslationDocConversion/README.md

 # Document Conversion of Translation Documents to Text Files

-This project takes specific translation documents with extensions, such as .DEU .ENU, and converts them to [_de | _en].ALIGN documents.
+This project takes specific translation documents with extensions, such as .DEU .ENU, and converts them to [_de | _en].[Extension] documents.

 The program takes two arguments:
 - _SourceFolder_: a folder containing .DEU and .ENU files
 - _DestinationFolder_: the folder containing the resulting text documents.
-- _TargetExtension_: the default extension of the generated files, if missing _ALIGN is used. (optional)
+- _TargetExtension_: the default extension of the generated files, if missing ALIGN is used. (optional)

 The folder structure within the _SourceFolder_ will be recreated in the _DestinationFolder_.